vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-01-23-rag-application-with-langchain.markdown

 - "Who lives next door to me?"
 - "What brand of peanut butter do I prefer?"

 Chances are, your friend wouldn't be able to answer these questions, right?
-Most of the time, no.
-But let's say this distant friend becomes closer to you over time, he comes at your place regularly, know your parents very well, you both hangout pretty often, you go on outings, blah blah blah..
-You got the point right?
+Most of the time, no. But let's say this distant friend becomes closer to you over time, he comes at your place regularly, know your parents very well, you both hangout pretty often, you go on outings, blah blah blah..
+You got the point.
 I mean he is gaining access to personal and insider information about you.
-Now, when you pose the same questions, they can somehow answer those question with more relevance now because because he is better suited with your personal insights.
+Now, when you pose the same questions, he can somehow answer those question with more relevance now because because he is better suited with your personal insights.

-Similarly, an LLM, when provided with additional information or access to your use case data, won't guess or hallucinate.
+Similarly, a LLM, when provided with additional information or access to your use case data, won't guess or hallucinate.
 Instead, it will leverage that data to provide relevant and accurate answers.

 ### To break it down, here are the exact steps to create any RAG application...